Poincare/Birbal/README.md

 Here's what coming really soon (and is already done):

+* Get the damn syntax highlighting to work in this README
 * POST and GET variable access (done)
 * Integration with Jade, Haml.JS and Moustache
 * Integration with Redis and MongoDB